-More Covid-19 Deaths In Lincoln | KFOR FM 103.3 1240 AM
+More Covid-19 Deaths in Lincoln | KFOR FM 103.3 1240 AM

 The testing process begins with a free online risk assessment available at BryanHealth.com, CHIHealth.com or TestNebraska.com.
 Drive through test sites include:

 - Test Nebraska: Gateway Mall, 6100 “O” St., north parking lot of the former Sears store.
 Tests are conducted from 8 a.m. to noon and 1 to 6 p.m.
 Monday through Saturday.
-The site will be closed Christmas Day but will be open New Year’s Day.
+The site will be open New Year’s Day.
 For more information, call 402-207-9377.